Dmitriy-Krivetsky/DataMilk_coding_test/README.md

 # Hello

-This project conso
+This project consists of two projects, to start, follow these steps

-## Steps for start project
+## Steps for start the project

 1. ### `npm install`
 2. ### `npm start`